-Shortly after, the Vitara S was launched which is powered by Suzuki's excellent 1.4-litre BoosterJet engine with 140PS and a six-speed manual gearbox.
+Shortly after, the Suzuki Vitara S was launched which is powered by the brand's excellent 1.4-litre BoosterJet engine with 140PS and a six-speed manual gearbox.
 It gives the Vitara a real turn of pace and makes it genuinely fun to drive - not something we'd expect from a Vitara.

 When the Vitara was facelifted in 2019, Suzuki dropped the 1.6-litre engines (not replacing the diesel) and introduced the 1.0 BoosterJet engine.
 For us, this is by far the best engine choice.
 It belies its small size and despite only having 111PS, feels much quicker in everyday driving.